Keys to Digital Art NFT Values

 - Aesthetic appeal: first and foremost, buyers buy art because it appeals to their visual senses and passion.
 They treat art as collectibles and pay to support the artists.
 But beauty is in the eye of the beholder, hence this creates subjective value among the group of buyers.

 - Convenience & enhancements: with digital art, unlike physical art, the buyer has a choice to appreciate the art on digital devices such as large flat screens on the wall or on your phone.
-Furthermore, the artist will provide improvements to the artwork as more technology becomes available, thus enhancing features, functions, quality and value.
+Furthermore, the artist will provide improvements to the artwork as more technology becomes available, thus enhancing features, functions, quality, and value.
+This is programmable art.

 - Artistic vision: it is important that a large number of people and potential buyers are able to connect with the perspective of the artist which will determine its mass appeal and hence, value.